blakeblackshear/frigate/README.md

 ## Future improvements
 - [ ] Add a max size for motion and objects
 - [ ] Filter out detected objects that are not the right size
+- [ ] Merge bounding boxes that span multiple regions
-- [ ] Change color of bounding box if motion detected
+- [x] Change color of bounding box if motion detected
+- [ ] Switch to MQTT prefix
+- [ ] Add last will and availability for MQTT
+- [ ] Add ability to turn detection on and off via MQTT
 - [x] Look for a subset of object types
-- [ ] Try and simplify the tensorflow model to just look for the objects we care about
+- [ ] Try and reduce CPU usage by simplifying the tensorflow model to just include the objects we care about
 - [x] MQTT messages when detected objects change
 - [x] Implement basic motion detection with opencv and only look for objects in the regions with detected motion
 - [x] Dynamic changes to processing speed, ie. only process 1FPS unless motion detected
 - [x] Parallel processing to increase FPS
 - [ ] Look into GPU accelerated decoding of RTSP stream
 - [ ] Send video over a socket and use JSMPEG
+- [ ] Switch to a config file
+- [ ] Allow motion regions to be different than object detection regions

 ## Building Tensorflow from source for CPU optimizations
 https://www.tensorflow.org/install/source#docker_linux_builds